Extensions

 Extension Architecture

-Extensions run in a secure, sandboxed environment with controlled access to Frontrow's APIs and user data.
+Extensions run in a secure, sandboxed environment with controlled access to Frontro's APIs and user data.
 This ensures platform stability while giving developers the power to create rich, interactive experiences.

 Installing Extensions

-Installing extensions on your Frontrow platform is straightforward and can be done through the admin dashboard or programmatically via API.
+Installing extensions on your Frontro platform is straightforward and can be done through the admin dashboard or programmatically via API.

 From the Extension Marketplace